 Disclaimer: Some links below are affiliate links.
 However, these resources and tools are some I’ve used myself, and I genuinely believe they’re helpful.

 - Evernote– To put it simply, Evernote absolutely rocks.
 It replaces all your physical notebooks with one searchable, virtual notebook with optical character recognition (OCR), which you can organize any way you wish.
 I began using Evernote in 2008, shortly after it was released to the public, and it’s ONE OF THE MOST USEFUL TOOLS OUT THERE that syncs seamlessly across all your devices & integrates with your browsers.
 I use it as a virtual business card Rolodex, idea repository, place to keep my favorite articles, books I want to read, movies I want to watch, product wish-list, recipe book, and travel journal.
 Absolutely love it.

 Planning daily tasks

 - Trello– Great for to-do lists and visually managing your tasks.
 Trello is one of those tools that has really revolutionized my day, helping me get organized, be more proactive rather than reactive, stay on track with goals, and approach each day with more intention.
 Before discovering Trello, there were days when I felt like I’d been busy “working” all day, but unsure what I actually accomplished.
 With Trello, I now take 10 mins at the start of each day to visually plan out what I wanted to get done before starting any work.
 I use the pumped-up kanban method outlined in Tim Maurer’s Forbes article.
 Also, if you’ve ever used Post-It Notes to organize your ideas, Trello works in almost the same way, allowing you to move ideas around and group them on screen.

-- The major limitation with Trello right now is that you can’t use it when offline.
-So I’ve made a slight shift to Wunderlist for now.
-However, if Trello ever offers a desktop option, I’m back in 100%.
+- The major limitation with Trello right now is that you can’t use it when offline nor does it have a desktop app.

 Keeping to-do lists